 - William Weld who was the Sheriff of London in 1352, is considered the forebear of the Welds in England and America.

-- William Fletcher Weld, born into a Boston Brahmin family, developed a world-class fleet of clipper sailing ships
+- William Fletcher Weld, born into a Boston Brahmin family, developed a world-class fleet of clipper sailing ships during the 19th century.

 - Oscar Wilde was the famous Irish-born author and playwright.
 He is remembered for his epigrams, his play The